majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

 the public info for the given user will show like name , username ,likes etc and the info will saved in the database too.

 # UserStatistik
-if you clicked one statistik user info , API request will occur and the info will be saved in the database too.
+if you clicked on statistik user info , API request will occur and the info will be saved in the database too.

 # Dashboard